TonicAI/tonic_validate/README.md

   <img src="./README_images/tonic-validate-light.svg#gh-light-mode-only" width="600" alt="Tonic Validate" />
 </p>

 This is **Tonic Validate Metrics**, the retrieval augmented generation (RAG) metrics part of Tonic Validate.
-Tonic Validate Metrics provides fundamental RAG metrics and an evaluation framework for experimenting with RAG systems.
+Tonic Validate Metrics provides fundamental RAG metrics and an evaluation framework for experimenting with RAG applications.

 * [Documentation](https://docs.tonic.ai/validate/tonic-validate-metrics-tvalmetrics-python-package/tval-package-about).
 * Tonic Validate is a platform for RAG development and experiment tracking.
 To use Tonic Validate Metrics in Tonic Validate, sign up for a [free Tonic Validate account](https://validate.tonic.ai/signup).